Shuhaib123/GTV-Final_Submission-/README.md

 ## Instrumentation Workflows

-Instrumentation is one of the core value-adds of the project.
-It enriches workloads so that the resulting traces are more useful for topology construction and synchronization analysis.
+Instrumentation is one of the core value-adds of the project and is required.
+It enriches workloads with trace annotations so that the resulting traces are more useful for topology construction and synchronization analysis.

 ### Browser Instrumentation Flow